BenMartinBaur/Azure-Virtual-Desktop/Az-MicroHack/readme.md

 This hack covers all essential artifacts of AVD and starts off by covering the basics and then digs deep into the different componets.
 You will encounter different types of solutions that is or could be needed in a AVD environment.

-AGENDA:

-Challenges 0-7 should be done in order, 8-11 can be done randomly once 0-7 are completed.

 ## Learning Objectives

 In this hack you will learn how to set up a Azure Virtual Desktop in a typical scenario and build it out in your own environment.
 Once your AVD environment is built you will learn how to scale. monitor and manage the environment with other Azure resources.